-And that’s the beauty of writing books, for you can say whatever you want.
+The beauty of writing books is you can say whatever you want.
 Matter a fact, some writers of the past had words so powerful many burned their books and banned them.
 I wouldn’t place myself in that category, but I will tell you I write real life stories.
 I write about alcoholism, drugs, abuse, rape, teen pregnancy, violence, and death, and I don’t sugar coat it with a Christian “darn” “dang’ “dadgummit,” attitude.
 I also don’t sugar coat the lies that I was fed by well-meaning pastors, so it’s possible I could rouse some folks.
 I often receive letters from women who have read Polishing Jade.
 They open up about being raped, molested, or becoming pregnant at an early age and how Jade helped them heal.
 Their stories are a great blessing to me.

 I grabbed him and began trying to do CPR and pump his chest and pat his back, but he was dead.
 I hurried to my husband in a panic carrying my lifeless baby.
 He gruffly asked what was wrong.
 I said, “My baby is dead, he drowned.”
 About that time my husband pounded on his back and water poured out of his mouth and the baby looked up at me wide-eyed, his eyes so pure and lovely.
 My heart felt joy.
 As I laid there meditating on the dream I heard a verse in my spirit, one I hadn’t heard in a while.
 It was a verse the Father used to give me before I ever published a book.
 “Sing, barren woman, you who never bore a child; burst into song, shout for joy, you who were never in labor; because more are the children of the desolate woman than of her who has a husband,” says the LORD.”
-Isaiah 54:1 NIV.
+Isaiah 54:1.
 I used to think about this verse over and over.
 I was single then, homeless, sick, and writing books, but G-d knew I’d give birth one day.

 I then heard, “I just baptized your teaching books and they are coming back from the dead.”
 Praise His Holy Name!
 Both revised manuscripts are available on Amazon and ready to purchase.